csula/cs454-winter-2016/project/README.md

 Your frontpage for the websearch engine must show the following:

-* Top 5 pages and links to each of the 5 pages
+* Top 5 pages (highest link analysis rank) and links to each of the 5 pages

 You are welcome to display additional statistic information about your indexed and collected data.